SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/04-Type-Conversion.md

 Here a lower data type \(having smaller size\) is converted into a larger data type \(having larger size\).

-There is no loss in data, so this type of conversion happens automatically.
+There is no loss in data, therefore, this type of conversion happens automatically.

 - **Narrowing conversion** \(manual\) - converting a larger type into a smaller data type.
 Also known as **explicit conversion**